Napa Valley Basics

 Oakland International Airport (OAK), served by many carriers, is about 58 miles southeast of the middle of the town of Sonoma via interstate highways 880 and 580, the Richmond–San Rafael Bridge, U.S. 101, and state highways 37, 121, and 12.
 To get to Santa Rosa, which is 67 miles from the airport, and Healdsburg, which is 83 miles north, stay on U.S. 101.
 The drive to Sonoma takes about 80 minutes, Santa Rosa about 90 minutes, and Healdsburg about 100 minutes.

-Charles M. Schulz – Sonoma County Airport (STS), in Santa Rosa about 2 miles west of U.S. 101 and 8 miles northwest of downtown Santa Rosa, is served by Alaska, American, Sun Country, and United Express.
+Charles M. Schulz – Sonoma County Airport (STS), in Santa Rosa about 2 miles west of U.S. 101 and 8 miles northwest of downtown Santa Rosa, is served by Alaska, American, and Avelo.
 Some flights are seasonal.
-Among the reasons to consider flying here: arriving and renting a car is a breeze, as is going through security on the way home, and on Alaska you can check up to a case of wine for free.
+Among the reasons to consider flying here: arriving and renting a car is a breeze, as is going through security on the way home, and on Alaska and Avelo you can check up to a case of wine for free.
 Except for a few western U.S. cities, ticket prices tend to be higher here than to SFO or OAK, but it’s worth comparing prices even from farther afield.

 Sacramento International Airport (SMF), served by several major airlines, is about 90 miles east of Calistoga.
 It’s arguably as convenient as SFO or OAK for visitors staying in St. Helena or Calistoga, and not bad for those staying in the southern Napa Valley, too.